-The first step consists in checking for attribute-wise onecomponent PCA of the assessor-by-product matrix corrected for the assessor effects.
-Figure 3 shows that the uni- F3 dimensionality assumption is satisfied in more than half of the cases.
-The first principal component explains most of the variability for all the sensory attributes except for grey appearance, creamy flavour and feed odour, whereas the second component also plays an important role.
-Figure 3 also shows that the amount of variance explained by the first principal components of the different PCAs is very high as compared with the variability explained by the remaining components.
+The first step consists in checking for attribute-wise 1-component PCA of the assessor-byproduct matrix corrected for the assessor effects.
+Figure 3 shows that the unidimensionality assumption is satisfied in more than an half of the cases.
+The first principal component explains most of the variability for all the sensory attributes except for grey appearance, creamy flavour and feed odor where the second component also plays an important role.
+Figure 3, also shows that the amount of variance explained by the first principal components of the different PCA is very high as compared to the variability explained by the remaining components.